jeroenhe/elasticsearch-docker-cluster/README.md

 ## Get it up and running

-Make sure you provide docker with enough memory (the default 2gb of memory is not enough, consult your Docker Desktop configuration to change this), before you run it with
+Make sure you provide docker with enough memory (the default 2gb of memory is not enough, consult your Docker Desktop configuration to change this), before you run it with:

     docker compose up -d

 OR

     ./run.sh

+    # Stop the services
+    ./down.sh

+    # Stop the services and clean the volumes.
+This is useful for starting with a clean slate.
+    ./clean.sh

 Confirm that elasticsearch is healthy (after a little while) by visiting one of the following links from your browser or a tool like curl or [httpie](https://httpie.org/):